An Underworld's Best Friend

-Arguably the most famous of such hounds in the western world is Cerberus (the Latinized version of the Greek Kerberos), the three headed guardian of the Greek underworld Hades, who served the realm’s eponymous ruler.
-Cerberus both watched for those attempting to enter and exit the nether region, and was adept at sniffing out living intruders.
-Having a penchant for live meat, only the dead were safe to enter into Hades’ land.
+Arguably the most famous of such hounds in the western world is Cerberus (the Latinized version of the Greek Kerberos), the three-headed guardian of Hades, who served as the underworld's eponymous ruler.
+Cerberus watched for those attempting to enter and exit the nether region and was adept at sniffing out living intruders.
+Having a penchant for live meat, only the dead were safe to enter Hades’ land.

-Born of the half-woman/half-serpent Echidna and whose father was the feared Typhon, Cerberus lived up to his monstrous parents’ image.
-Not only did the hound have three heads, but was also said to have a main of live serpents and a serpent’s tail.
+Born of the half-woman/half-serpent Echidna and whose father was the feared Typhon, Cerberus lived up to his monstrous parents' image.
+Not only did the hound have three heads, but it was also said to have a mane of live serpents and a serpent's tail.
 While this is the standard description of the animal, it has also been said to have as many as 50 or 100 heads, but never less than two.
-Its siblings were the famous hydra and chimera, as well as the two headed Orthrus, another hellhound that figures into Greek mythology.
+Its siblings were the famous hydra and chimera as well as the two-headed Orthrus, another hellhound that figures into Greek mythology.

-Norse tradition holds that the dog Garmr (Old Norse for “rag”) guards Nilfheim, the lowest of the nine realms in Norse cosmology, where the dead who have not died in battle find themselves.
-Little is written about Garmr’s responsibilities for Hel, the ruler of Nilfheim, however the hound does play a role at Ragnarök.
-His howl will be heard at the start of the world’s end and he and the god Tyr will give the other his fatal blow.
-Sometimes confused with the great wolf Fenrir, they are indeed distinct animals, with Garmr guarding Hel’s abode and Fenrir having been chained by the gods.
+Norse tradition holds that the dog Garmr (Old Norse for "rag") guards Nilfheim, the lowest of the nine realms in Norse cosmology, where the dead who have not died in battle find themselves.
+Little is written about Garmr’s responsibilities for Hel, the ruler of Nilfheim; however, the hound does play a role at Ragnarök.
+His howl will be heard at the start of the world’s end, and he and the god Tyr will give the other his fatal blow.
+He is sometimes confused with the great wolf Fenrir, but the two are indeed distinct animals, with Garmr guarding Hel’s abode and Fenrir having been chained by the gods.

 Cŵn Annwn, the Hounds of Annwn